-You are searching for books in CLICnet or Summon and you come across records with symbols that look like this
+You are searching for books in and you come across records with the link "online access."

 This means that the book you are looking at is available electronically.

 In everyday life, electronic content for mobile devices and laptops is easily available for purchase and download.
 In the academic world however, downloading electronic content can be more complicated, but reading it on your device is easy.
 If you want to read something on your screen, it's just like a .pdf!